marmelab/molly/README.md

 # Molly

 A conversational agent with an inner monologue, using OpenAI's Large Language Model (LLM).
 This experiment gives the illusion of artificial consciousness, and raises questions about the nature of consciousness.
+[Lean More](https://marmelab.com/blog/2023/06/06/artificial-consciousness.html)

 In the following example, Molly's thoughts are in yellow, and her replies are in brown.